flimfit/Galene/README.md

 - Add an environment variable to point CMake to Qt, e.g.
    `CMAKE_PREFIX_PATH = C:\Qt\5.9\msvc2017_64`
-- Add an environment variable `VCPKG_ROOT` to point to the vcpkg install
+- Add an environment variable `VCPKG_ROOT` to point to the vcpkg folder

 Build steps
-- Clone the Galene repository
+- Clone the Galene repository from `https://github.com/flimfit/galene`
 - Run script `build-libs.bat` to build `bioimage` and `ome-files`
     - run `build-libs.bat --build-debug` to also build debug and relwithdebinfo libraries
 - Run script `build-flim-ui.bat`